RedisGears/RedisGears/docs/intro.md

 failed running gear function (Session example already exists)
 ```

-* New we can upgrade to the new code using `UPGRADE` argument, RedisGears will automatically unregister all the registrations that belongs to the upgraded session and only then execute the new code:
+* Now we can upgrade to the new code using `UPGRADE` argument, RedisGears will automatically unregister all the registrations that belongs to the upgraded session and only then execute the new code:
 ```
 > gears-cli run ./new_fix_code.py ID example UPGRADE OK